 Such a great turn out last Saturday at TOC .
 I delivered a Batik workshop to 30 participants of all ages, backgrounds and abilities as part of their monthly Open Arts sessions.
 Couples, young illustrators, families and friends all working along side one another making beautiful wax drawings in the ancient and inspiring space.

-This was a 3 week project for 12 adult participants.
+This was a 3 week project for 12 adult participants in Jan 2017.
 I introduced participants to various Batik techniques including working with different fabrics and dye, methods of applying wax to achieve different design effects, working on different scales, removal of the wax and fixing of the dye.
-The class was hugely energetic and I recieved some lovely feedback.
+The class was hugely energetic and social.

 One of the wards that I work on in Charing Cross hospital has recently moved to a much bigger, brighter space on the 5th floor.
 I have been making use of the large communal room they now have - it makes a huge difference that the patients can sit as a group and enjoy the creative workshops together.
 This week we did some silk painting alongside stamping messages onto blank post cards to send to friends and relatives.